On Types of Elliptic Pseudoprimes: Properties of Elliptic Korselt Numbers of Type I

 \section{Properties of Elliptic Korselt Numbers of Type I}

 In \cite[Proposition 4.3]{REU2016} the authors show that products of distinct anomalous primes for an elliptic curve $E/\Q$ are elliptic Korselt numbers of Type I for $E$.
-Here we deal with the question how often is an elliptic Korselt number of Type I also the product of distinct anomalous primes and prove the following conjecture from \cite{REU2016}.
+Here, we consider the question of how often an elliptic Korselt number of Type I is a product of distinct anomalous primes.
+We prove the following conjecture from \cite{REU2016}, which deals with the case in which the number in question is semiprime.